afawcett/apex-littlebitsapi/README.md

 apex-littlebitsapi
 ==================

-An Apex wrapper around the LittleBits API
+An Apex wrapper around the LittleBits Cloud API